“I utilize a diverse, empathetic, and holistic approach when working with you.”

 What should someone know about working with you?

 I utilize a diverse, empathetic, and holistic approach when working with you.
 The first therapeutic session is an opportunity to get to know you better, understand your concerns, explore your strengths, and discuss what you are looking to achieve within this work.
 I like to utilize tools such as assessments to measure how you are doing in relation to your desired goals.
-The ideal person who comes to see me is someone who is ready to explore inner work, willing to be held accountable, and willing to be present with their vulnerability within a safe space.
+The ideal person who comes to see me identifies as BIPOC, is ready to explore inner work, willing to be held accountable, and willing to be present with their vulnerability within a safe space.

 What do you do to continue learning and building competencies as a provider?